1991 Great Plains tornado outbreak: Clearwater–Haysville–Andover–El Dorado, Kansas

 At 6:31 p.m.
 CDT (23:31 UTC), with the sirens not functional, the police drove through the Golden Spur Mobile Home Park and through the town warning residents to seek shelter.
 10 minutes later, the now large wedge-stovepipe hybrid tornado entered southern Andover and began to impact the mobile home park, which ultimately sustained a direct hit.
 Of the 244 manufactured homes, 205, or about 84 percent of them, were destroyed.
 Post-storm interviews by health officials found that 339 residents were home during the tornado, of which 146 evacuated, 149 sought refuge in the community shelter, and 38 remained in their homes.
 No casualties occurred among individuals who fled or utilized the shelter.
-However, 13 people were killed, another 17 were hospitalized, and 9 sustained minor injuries among the group who remained in their structures.
+However, 13 people were killed, another 17 were hospitalized, and nine sustained minor injuries among the group who remained in their structures.
 Additional homes were swept from their foundations to the west of this park, where the Andover tornado earned its F5 rating.
 Throughout the city, over 1,500 residences were devastated.
 The tornado continued northeast, affecting the outskirts of Towanda.
-Twenty minutes later, the violent tornado dissipated west of El Dorado and north of the Kansas Turnpike, though the parent supercell later produced additional tornadoes.
+Twenty minutes later, the violent tornado dissipated north-northwest of El Dorado and north of the Kansas Turnpike, though the parent supercell later produced additional tornadoes further across Butler County.
 Along the tornado's path, 84 frame houses and 14 businesses were leveled.
 A total of 225 people were injured.
 It was the final Kansas tornado to be given an F5 rating prior to the implementation of the Enhanced Fujita Scale, which was principally used on the Greensburg EF5 tornado on May 4, 2007.

-Red Rock, Oklahoma
+Garber–Billings–Red Rock–Pawhuska, Oklahoma

-To the south of several significant supercells in Kansas, another discrete storm produced a tornado at 6:30 p.m.
-CDT (23:30 UTC) which would reach F4 intensity, track for 66 mi, and reach a maximum width of 1500 yd.
-The tornado began 2.5 mi east of Garber and continued south of Billings.
-In this area, it reached F3 intensity, snapping power poles, toppling well pumps, demolishing a house, and destroying oil tanks.
-As it neared Interstate 35 and crossed into Noble County, the tornado first reached F4 intensity, flattening a house and debarking many trees.
-In neighboring Osage County, two farms were destroyed before the tornado continued into Osage County.
-There, it passed west of Pawhuska, toppling an oil rig with an 18 in foundation.
-It lifted west-northwest of that city.
-Along the tornado's path across sparsely populated areas, several county roads had portions of their asphalt stripped away.
-Near Red Rock the tornado became particularly intense.
-In this area a University of Oklahoma chase team headed by Howard Bluestein utilized mobile doppler weather radar to analyze the tornado.
-The radar measured peak winds of 120–125 m/s at the top of the tornado's funnel, suggesting the tornado probably had F5 winds close to the ground.
-At the time, this represented the strongest winds ever measured by radar, including the first measurements of F5 intensity winds.
+While the Andover F5 and several other tornadoes in Kansas and Nebraska were ongoing, supercell thunderstorm complexes produced tornadoes in northern Oklahoma.
+In Garfield County, the National Weather Service office in Norman, Oklahoma issued a tornado warning at 6:27 p.m.
+CDT (23:27 UTC) for the entire region.
+Three minutes later, a large and violent tornado touched down approximately 2.5 mi east of Garber, at 6:30 p.m.
+CDT (23:30 UTC).
+This tornado was the third in its family, following the dissipation of an F3 tornado that occurred south of Breckinridge or east of Enid, and a brief F0 tornado that occurred in the area.